Granville, Manche: Early modern era

 On 14 November 1793, or 24 brumaire year II, was the Siege of Granville by the Vendéens during the Virée de Galerne.
-A force of some 25,000 Vendéen troops (followed by thousands of civilians of all ages), commanded by Henri de la Rochejaquelein, headed for the port of Granville where they expected to be greeted by a British fleet and an army of exiled French nobles.
+A force of some 25,000 Vendéen troops (followed by thousands of civilians of all ages), commanded by Henri de la Rochejaquelein, headed for the port of Granville where they expected to be greeted by British warships and an army of Royalist exiles.
 Arriving at Granville, they found the walled city surrounded by Republican forces, with no British ships in sight.
 Their attempts to take the city were unsuccessful.
 During the retreat the extended columns fell prey to Republican forces.
 Repulsed by the population, having lost two thousand men, they had to abandon the assault but left by burning the Rue des Juifs.
-On 14 September 1803, the English again bombarded the town after imposing a blockade of the coast.
+On 14 September 1803, the Royal Navy again bombarded the town after imposing a blockade of the coast.

 From 1815, after years of military conflict, in full Restoration, Granville seemed to take a new direction.
 The chamber of commerce and industry was created; in 1816, the shores of the Boscq baptised Cours Jonville; in 1823, the breakwater was joined to the land, and in 1827, the first stone of the Roc Lighthouse was laid.

 Granville once formed part of the diocese of Coutances, the Parliament of Rouen and the intendance of Caen.
 Before the French Revolution, the town had two parishes: The Church of Notre-Dame du Cap Lihou and Saint-Nicolas.
 This parish was an appendix of Notre-Dame until Saint-Nicolas was set up in 1829 whose territory is regarded as a commune independent of Granville.